 And its capacity for destruction is great.
 It destroys the lives and property of those directly affected.
 It undermines the prospects for peace and a fair, comprehensive and lasting settlement.
-And last but by no means least, it may destroy the future chance of prosperity and jobs for the people of Northern Ireland.
+And last but by no means least, it destroys the chance of prosperity and jobs for the people of Northern Ireland.